Rigo548/Trial/README.md

 #First Exp

-This is all new to me.
+This is all new for this year